Yvitex/AES-Encryption-Application/README.md

 # AES Encryption Application
-This app basically encrypt data with AES, used for storing senstitive information
+This app basically encrypt data with AES offline, primarily created to avoid using risky online platforms.

 ## Features